Antipurity/conceptual/README.md

 # Prologue

-(Specification of a tiny and expressive conceptual programming language.
+(Specification of a natural and expressive conceptual programming language.

 Specification?
 How dull.
 It is action I want.
 Where is the implementation?